KenKuffler/SQL-Employee-Tracker/README.md

 - [Questions](#questions)

 ## Installation
 To install this application first navigate to the github repository.
 Copy either the http or SSH code/url.
 Then, in your CLI/Gitbash terminal navigate to where you want to place the repository and run "git clone [copied URL]" without brackets or quotations.
 To fully install and use this you will want to make sure that you have PostgreSQL downloaded and pgAdmin4 set up to be able to store the database properly.
 Once ensuring you do, navigate to the "main" folder in the directory and run "npm install".
 Then run "npm run build".
 Once built, before starting, you will need to create a .env file in the main directory.
-The .env file should have the following information(copy paste for ease):
+The .env file should have the following information(copy paste for ease, removing the dashes):

-DB_NAME=employee_tracker_db
+- DB_NAME=employee_tracker_db
-DB_USER=[your postgresql username]
+- DB_USER=[your postgresql username]
-DB_PASSWORD=[your password]
+- DB_PASSWORD=[your password]

 Once the .env file is created, you will need to initialize the database and seeding.
 Navigate to the "db" folder and initialize postgres with "psql -U [your username]".
 Once initialized, implement the schema.sql file with "\i schema.sql" then the seeds.sql with "\i seeds.sql".
 This will create the database and then seed it with the initial options.